-For all the other products not mentioned in the previous list, the following documents will be required:
+For all the other things not mentioned in the previous list, the following documents will be required:

 - Registration form (such as CFDA permit for nutrition products)

-For customer clearance, you can either deal with it by yourself or hire some logistic company to help you deal with the multiple steps during the procedure, which include:
+For customs regulations, you can either deal with it by yourself or hire some logistics company to help you deal with the multiple steps during the logistics and customs procedure which include:

 - Customs registration

 - Declaration and inspection of products to import

 A certificate of quarantine from the local inspection & quarantine authority in the country will still be required for alcoholic beverages, cosmetics, seeds, foodstuffs, and plants.

 Understanding Chinese transactions methods for eCommerce